yumingfan/4scrummaster.ai/_posts/2025-08-04-SPARK-Training-Course.md

 Please read the following product concept.
 The background is a travel App that aims to help users easily plan independent travel arrangements including itineraries, accommodation, dining and transportation, providing smart, fashionable and customizable travel experiences.

 Background content:
-{paste complete background and concept}
+{paste complete background and concept} / Please refer to the uploaded file

 ---